Author – Anonymous

 We would spend that bottle time talking about how beautiful they were and talking about how lucky they were.
 I enjoyed that time each evening, it made up for the numerous times they woke overnight for a feed!!
 I was lucky enough to breastfeed for 18 months, and then it only ceased as I got sick and had to have an operation, so we decided it was a good time for them to be weaned off the breast.

-While I was lucky to have had a relatively easy breastfeeding journey, I am a strong believer in “fed is best”, if breastfeeding doesn’t work out for you don’t beat yourself up about it, there are plenty of other options out there.
+While I was lucky to have had a relatively easy journey while breastfeeding twins.
+I am a strong believer in “fed is best”.
+If breastfeeding doesn’t work out for you don’t beat yourself up about it, there are plenty of other options out there.

 Twinfo recommends the Spectra pump, which you can purchase HERE.